MislavJaksic/Knowledge-Repository/Thinking/Stonetop/BookOne/09NPCsAndFollowers/README.md

 ### Followers

-Followers are NPCs who generally take orders from a PC and follower their lead.
+Followers are NPCs who generally take orders from a PC and follow their lead.
 GM ultimately decides what happens with them.
 However:
 * they generally do what their PC say
 * Loyalty makes them easier to manage